TeraNYI/Thesis/README.md

 However the lower level objective, minimising the electricity cost (with time of use tariff) does not seems to be in affect.
 We would expect all the charging to be done in chaper time slots(white aeras):
 ![We would expect all the charging to be done in chaper time slots(white aeras)](images/charging.png)

+New
+load
+how should Distri mange hosting capacity